-12 Aug How to Start eCommerce Business in Dubai
+12 Aug How to Start eCommerce Business in Dubai?

 With one of the highest internet penetration in the world, the UAE stands to be one of the most suitable places to start an eCommerce business in Dubai.
 The United Arab Emirates(UAE) holds the largest B2C eCommerce market.
-UAE is also an eCommerce leader among the Gulf Cooperation Council (GCC) with more than 60% of the online buyers based in Dubai.
-This makes many foreign investors wonder how to start an ECommerce business in Dubai.
+UAE is also an eCommerce leader in the Gulf Cooperation Council (GCC) with more than 60% of the online buyers based in Dubai.
+This makes many foreign investors wonder start an ECommerce business in Dubai.

 Dubai’s positive growth in the eCommerce industry along with its advanced eCommerce marketing facilities makes it suitable for conducting business online.
 Collaborating with the business expert at Shuraa Business Setup will make it effortless for you to get started with your eCommerce company in Dubai.

 Steps for Opening an E-Commerce Business in Dubai

 Here are 7 steps that will help you to open an E-commerce Business in Dubai:

 You need to choose the right business model, keeping in mind the market trends, customers’ requirements, and the unique value proposition (UVP) of your business.
 On the basis of the market potential, you can go for a business-to-business(B2B) module, a business-to-client(B2C) module, or a client-to-business(C2B) module.

 2. Choose a Suitable Location

 Location is an extremely important factor to be considered when thinking about how to start an eCommerce business in Dubai.
 Though, you do not need a physical office set up to operate your e-commerce business in the UAE.